 Many people die from alcohol poisoning when drinking and using cocaine because their body’s defense system stops working properly.
 Getting drunk is the body’s way of telling you that you’ve had too much to drink.
 Unfortunately, when doing cocaine in order to drink longer, your body is unable to recognize how drunk you are.
 Therefore, your blood alcohol levels become toxic, and your system begins to shut down.

-Understanding a Polysubstance Addiction
+Understanding a Polysubstance Abuse

 When getting help for your addiction, it’s important to realize that using these substances is merely a symptom of an overall problem.
-The reason why many people relapse is because they believe alcohol and cocaine are completely separate problems.
+The reason why many people relapse after rehab is that they believe alcohol and cocaine are completely separate problems.
 However, the reality is that you’ve rewired your neural pathways to need both substances.
 This occurs because every time you use cocaine, you drink or vice versa.

-In treatment, you’ll begin to understand addiction as a disease.
+In addiction treatment, you’ll begin to understand addiction as a disease.
 You’ll also learn what causes addiction and how to overcome this.
 People who develop substance abuse problems believe they need drugs or alcohol in order to have fun.
 This is a lie the brain tells you in order to continue using.
 Treatment will help you address these problematic thoughts and replace them with positive, constructive ones.

 Getting Help with San Antonio Recovery Center